rcavieses/bibliometric_web_app/docs/guides/firebase_setup.md

 You don't need to create these collections manually.
 They will be created automatically when the application first uses them.

-## Step 5: Generate Service Account Key
+## Step 5: Generate Service Account Key and Web API Key

+1. **Service Account Key:**
-1. In the Firebase Console, go to Project Settings (the gear icon in the top left)
+   - In the Firebase Console, go to Project Settings (the gear icon in the top left)
-2. Select the "Service accounts" tab
+   - Select the "Service accounts" tab
-3. Click on "Generate new private key" under the Firebase Admin SDK section
+   - Click on "Generate new private key" under the Firebase Admin SDK section
-4. Save the downloaded JSON file as `firebase_credentials.json` in the `secrets` directory of the project
+   - Save the downloaded JSON file as `firebase_credentials.json` in the `secrets` directory of the project

+2. **Web API Key:**
+   - In Project Settings, go to the "General" tab
+   - Look for "Web API Key" in the project settings
+   - Copy this key and save it in a file called `firebase_web_api_key.txt` in the `secrets` directory

+The Web API Key is needed for client-side authentication functions like sign-in and sign-up through the REST API.

 ## Step 6: Set Up Security Rules